The Colorado Plateau is centered on the four corners area of the Southwest, and includes much of Arizona, Utah, Colorado, and New Mexico.

 Prehistoric Cultures: Ancestral Puebloan, including the ‘Anasazi,’ Sinagua, Fremont, and Cohonina.

-National Parks and Monuments: Glen Canyon, Rainbow Bridge, Arches, Canyonlands, Natural Bridges, Hovenweep, Grand Canyon, Wupatki, Sunset Crater, Walnut Canyon, Petrified Forest, Hubbell Trading Post, Navajo, Canyon de Chelly, Yucca House, Mesa Verde, Aztec, Chaco, El Morro, and El Mal Pais.
+National Parks and Monuments: Glen Canyon, Rainbow Bridge, Capitol Reef, Arches, Canyonlands, Natural Bridges, Hovenweep, Grand Canyon, Wupatki, Sunset Crater, Walnut Canyon, Petrified Forest, Hubbell Trading Post, Navajo, Canyon de Chelly, Yucca House, Mesa Verde, Aztec, Chaco, El Morro, and El Mal Pais.
 The National Park Service also includes Bandelier, Petroglyph, and Salinas Pueblo Missions as Colorado Plateau parks.

 Series: Defining the Southwest